 docker compose up -d

-"Model not found" error: The model isn't downloaded yet.
+"Model not found" error: the model isn't downloaded yet.
 Run docker exec -it ollama ollama pull model_name.

 Take control of your dedicated server (settings, data ...) without any limits in apps usage.